ivadomed/model-spinal-rootlets/packaging_lumbar_rootlets/README.md

 To segment a single image using the trained model, run the following command from the terminal.

-This assumes that the lumbar model has been downloaded and unzipped (`unzip Dataset202_LumbarRootlets_r20240527.zip`).
+This assumes that the lumbar model has been downloaded and unzipped (`unzip Dataset202_LumbarRootlets_r20240527.zip` or `unzip Dataset302_LumbarRootlets_r20240723.zip`).

 ```bash
 python packaging_lumbar_rootlets/run_inference_single_subject.py -i <INPUT> -o <OUTPUT> -path-model <PATH_TO_MODEL_FOLDER> -fold <FOLD>